About SSGEOS

 planetary & lunar geometry 27-28 March 1964

-Here we emphasize combined and convergence, because there is a common misconception that "planetary conjunctions occur all the time" and that "there is always a conjunction that can be linked to an earthquake."
+Here we emphasize simultaneous and convergence, because there is a common misconception that "planetary conjunctions occur all the time" and that "there is always a conjunction that can be linked to an earthquake."
 The key is not any conjunction, but a tight convergence of multiple conjunctions.

 In all cases presented here, there was a convergence of three planetary conjunctions that included Mercury and Venus with one or more outer planets and/or the Sun, next to one or more lunar conjunctions, also with an outer planet or the Sun.